rnleach/eco-lib/README.md

 Some of the libraries depend on each other.
 Elk is the most basic and doesn't depend on anything else.
 Magpie depends on elk, Coyote and Packrat each depend on Magpie and Elk.

+***
+Platforms: Linux, ~~Windows, Mac,~~ some emscripten.

+UPDATE: As of early 2026, all of the computers I do development on are Linux.
+I do have access to a Mac with Windows on a virtual machine, but it requires a lot of extra work.
+The likelihood of me being able to deploy any software on a Mac or windows machine in the foreseeable future is very low.
+As a result, I'm not going to waste time doing further testing on these platforms.
+In the future, if I try to use these libraries on those platforms, I'll probably get linker errors for unimplemented functions, and I'll have some catching up to do!

+***

 ## Elk - A no standard, OS agnostic foundation.

   I like elk.
 They're really interesting, majestic animals.
 And did you know they have ivory?!